abarton51/BINNs_EQL_Covasim/README.md

   - PDESolver.py
   - TimeRemaining.py
 ### Notebooks
-This folder contains all the code for training, evaluating, and plotting learned parameter curves.
+Folder that contains all the code for training, evaluating, and plotting learned parameter curves.
 - **data_generation** - Folder that contains files related to interacting with Covasim, generating data, and storing it.
   - drums_data_gen_multi.py:
 File that generates data from multiple simulations.